 The K&L Gates policy group operates at the intersection of public policy, law, and business.
 Founded four decades ago, at a time when few law firms had lobbying practices, the policy group has grown from a single lobbyist to become the largest of any fully integrated global law firm.
-A number of publications, including Chambers USA, a leading guide to the legal profession, have ranked the practice as one of the premier policy practices in the nation.
-Chambers USA has also noted the practice is consistently recognized for its commitment to client service and for its commercial awareness.
+A number of publications, including Chambers USA, a leading guide to the legal profession, have ranked the practice as one of the premier policy practices in the nation most recently in their 2014 edition, acknowledging that the firm “consistently ranks among the nation’s most influential law firms in lobbying and government policy work.”
 In September 2013, K&L Gates was ranked among the top five law firms in the National Law Journal's Influence 50 survey.

 The team’s successes are built on a philosophy that emphasizes a deeply substantive and teamwork-based approach to public policy.
 Our goal is to understand a policy issue from every direction – substantively and politically – and to use the collective knowledge and experience of our team to help a client achieve its objectives and successfully maneuver through the policy lifecycle: legislation to regulation and dispute resolution.
 This approach has worked for four decades, which is why the policy group has thrived through eight administrations and 21 Congresses.
 Likewise, our state policy practice can effectively meet clients' needs in states with dynamic political climates.